aosborne13/malaria-popgen-toolkit/README.md

 Metadata should be formatted as described above.

 ### Running:
+Run time will vary depending on the sizer of the dataset - memory limits have been placed to promote running on local machines (vs. HPCs) when necessary.

 Example - running this tool using a binary matrix:
 ```
 malaria-pipeline pca \